kgeis/xgboost/doc/treemethod.rst

 weights.
 When using non-constant hessian objectives, sometimes ``approx`` yields better accuracy, but with slower computation performance.
 Most of the time using ``(gpu)_hist`` with higher ``max_bin`` can achieve similar or even superior accuracy while maintaining good performance.
-However, as xgboost is largely driven by community effort, the actual implementations have some differences than pure math description.
+However, as XGBoost is largely driven by community effort, the actual implementations have some differences than pure math description.
 Result might have slight differences than expectation, which we are currently trying to overcome.